mazarzycki/authorization_authentication_flow/README.md

 Run the client script using the following command:
 `python client.py`

 The client script simulates the authentication process, prompting you to enter an authentication token.
-If the token matches the one obtained from the authorization server, it accesses the resource API and displays the protected resource data.
+The token is created by the authorization server and needs to be copied from there.
+If the pasted token matches the one obtained from the authorization server, it accesses the resource API and displays the protected resource data.

 ### **Dependencies**
 - Python 3.x